alidcastano/nuxt-content/README.md

 # Nuxt Content Module

-Nuxt Content grabs all content in registered directory and converts each file into a Vue route component.
+Nuxt Content grabs all content in a registered directory and converts each file into a Nuxt route component.
 The content's front-matter or the file name is used to automatically create the route data.

-(Nuxt Content uses `vue-content-loader` to convert markdown files with front-matter into Vue components.)
+(Nuxt Content uses [vue-content-loader](https://github.com/alidcastano/vue-content-loader) to convert markdown files with front-matter into Vue components.)

 ## Installation